gdrosos/bloat-study-artifact/data-availability/README.md

     - `activation_status`: Indicates the invokation status of the dependency, specifying whether it is active or inactive.
     - `bloated_files`: Quantifies the number of bloated files present in the vulnerable dependency.
     - `used_files`: Enumerates the number of files from the vulnerable dependency that are actually utilized in the project.
-    - `bloated_functions`: Enumerates the number of bloated functions present in the vulnerable dependency.
+    - `bloated_methods`: Enumerates the number of bloated methods present in the vulnerable dependency.
-    - `used_functions`: Measures the number of functions from the vulnerable dependency that are actually utilized in the project.
+    - `used_methods`: Measures the number of methods from the vulnerable dependency that are actually utilized in the project.
-    - `percentage_bloated_functions`: Calculates the percentage of bloated functions within the functions of the vulnerable dependency.
+    - `percentage_bloated_methods`: Calculates the percentage of bloated methods within the methods of the vulnerable dependency.
     - `percentage_bloated_files`: Computes the percentage of bloated files within the files of the vulnerable dependency.